-We’ve noticed a resurgence in popularity of traditional afternoon tea, high tea, heritage tea and garden parties, on both sides of the pond.
-The Milestone Hotel in Kensington, for example, recently launched an all new high tea concept, and afternoon tea is popping up on menus across Canada and the USA.
-Can you tell us what the difference is between them?
+I’ve noticed a resurgence in popularity of traditional afternoon tea, high tea, heritage tea and garden parties, on both sides of the pond.
+The Milestone Hotel in Kensington, for example, recently launched an all-new high tea concept, and afternoon tea is popping up on menus across Canada and the USA.
+Can you tell me what the difference is between them?
 For example, how is afternoon tea different than a garden party?

 Did you prepare afternoon tea for members of the Royal Family?

 Yes, I did.

 I tend to think of afternoon tea as a social event for the ladies.
 Is this an accurate perception or do the men of the household also enjoy the ritual of tea?